Florin12er/Portofolio/README.md

 ## Project Structure

-- `app/`: Contains the main application pages and components
+- `/app`: Contains the main application pages and components
-- `components/`: Reusable UI components
+- `/components`: Reusable UI components
-- `lib/`: Utility functions and configurations
+- `/lib`: Utility functions and configurations
-- `prisma/`: Database schema and migrations
+- `/prisma`: Database schema and migrations
-- `public/`: Static assets
+- `/public`: Static assets
+- `/data` : Data of the projects and technologies used
+- `/_posts`: Blog posts

 ## Adding Projects

 To add a new project to the showcase:
 1. Update the project data in the designated file (e.g., `/data/projects.ts`)
-2. Include project name, description, technologies used, and relevant links
+2. Include project id, name, description, technologies used, and relevant links

 ## Writing Blog Posts

 Blog posts are written in Markdown format:
-1. Create a new `.md` file in the designated blog posts directory
+1. Create a new `.md` file in the designated blog posts : **_posts** directory
-2. Include front matter for metadata (title, date, tags)
+2. Include front matter for metadata (title, date, tags, image) you can see an example in: **_posts/example.md**
-3. Write your blog content using Markdown syntax
+3. Write your blog content using Markdown syntax if you don't markdown take a look here : [Markdown Docs](https://www.markdownguide.org/cheat-sheet/) or the example provided

 Feel free to reach out through the contact form for any questions or collaborations!